 - the jumbled and overflowing collection of plastic containers

-- a lot of the food items stored in the pantry had been here for a while, so everything needed the use-by-dates checked.
+- a lot of the food items stored in the pantry had been here for a while, so the use-by-dates needed to be checked.
 A more organised division was necessary for the food items that 'live' at the beach house, and those that people bring with them for the time they are staying.

-My first step is ALWAYS to remove everything from the space.
+My first step with a decluttering project is ALWAYS to remove everything from the space.
 A lot of people really dislike this step because it seems like you're just creating more mess, and I totally get that when looking at this picture.
 But you really do need a clean, blank slate to start with, in order to be more decisive about what goes back in.

 A completely empty space also provides the opportunity for a good clean, especially in a pantry where all sorts of grime can build up.